Product Review: Outlier

 In the upper right corner of the Outlier app, you can easily select which sportsbook apps you bet with.
 For instance, if you typically wager at FanDuel, BetMGM, Caesars and Bet365, then check those boxes which display your favorite app’s betting opportunities.
 As Outlier shows intriguing wagers at one of your sportsbooks, click it and you can seamlessly execute your bet in a few clicks.

 For instance, Outlier’s “Insights” section pointed out that, “Justin Jefferson has exceeded the 26.5 yard longest reception prop in five straight games.”
 By clicking that display, you’ll see which of your favorite sports betting apps has this prop available and place the wager at one or all of them very quickly.
-Adding your preferred sportsbook also helps Outlier to display the best available line from all of your sportsbooks.
+And I do mean your sportsbooks because Outlier allows you to customize your experience and only see books you have an account with.

 Outlier Pro Review